ClipFinance/strategy-router/docs/StrategyRouter.md

 uint8 UNIFORM_DECIMALS
 ```

-We adjust stablecoins amounts to have uniform number of decimals where needed for calculations.
+We adjust tokens amounts to have uniform number of decimals where needed for calculations.

 ### cycleDuration